 The sphere is the control mechanism and catalyst of the Sky Machine itself.
-Corrupted by Blight and disturbed by the prospectors it is in a dangerous state: as long as it is active it will unleash gravity waves at anything that comes within 5 meters of it.
+Corrupted by the Blight it activated and fell of the pedestal.
+Now it is in a dangerous state: as long as it is active it will unleash gravity waves at anything that comes within 5 meters of it.
 However, after a gravity wave is triggered it will be dormant for one round.
 This can be observed by noticing the cessation of its pulsing while it is dormant.
 If placed back on the pedestal, the sphere is deactivated and can then be removed and carried.
 It will no longer glow or pulsate with light.